-Inventories of iron ore concentrate are measured and valued at the lower of average production cost and net realizable value.
+Iron ore finished concentrate and work-in-process inventories are measured and valued at the lower of average production cost and net realizable value.
 Net realizable value is the estimated selling price of the concentrate in the ordinary course of business based on the prevailing selling prices on the reporting date.
 Production costs that are inventoried include the costs directly related to bringing the inventory to its current condition and location, such as materials, labor and manufacturing overhead costs.